Close

 We are responsible for our own feelings, attitudes, behaviors, and all the elements of our souls which fall under them, like our thoughts, desires, talents, and loves.

-The issue, then, is finding the balance between what is in our yard, which we must tend to, and that which is not our responsibility at all.
+The issue, then, is finding the balance between what is in our yard, which we must tend to, and what isn't our responsibility at all.

 Problems occur, however, when we try to get control of someone else, or lose control of ourselves.
 That’s why people get into unhealthy relationships.
 Controllers are on the lookout for someone to take care of them; they gravitate toward people with blurry boundaries who will naturally take on too much responsibility in the relationship.
 Compliants are searching for someone to repair; this keeps them out of touch with their own needs.
 These types are drawn to each other.